aiven/aiven-docs/docs/platform/concepts/tls-ssl-certificates.md

   client to verify that the server certificate is actually emitted by the Aiven CA, while the second provides maximum security by performing HTTPS-like validation on the hostname as well.
-The default `sslmode`, `require`, ensures TLS is used when connecting to the database, but does not verify the server certificate.
+The default `sslmode=require` ensures TLS is used when connecting to the database, but does not verify the server certificate.
 For more information, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/ssl-tcp.html)